kulinseth/fps/README.md

 5. Reference examples

-   These are examples which will be representative set of GLSL and CL shaders which will be used to implement in the new Language.
+   These are examples which will be representative set of GLSL and CL shaders which will be used to implement in new Language.
+The Compiler codegen will be compared with Reference implementation's SPIR-V format.

 ## Motivation